DesLey V. Plaisance, Ph.D.

-- Has at least a 3.00 average on all undergraduate work pursued.
+- Have at least a 3.20 cumulative undergraduate grade point average (GPA) on all undergraduate work pursued.

-- Will carry not more than 15 semester hours (both undergraduate and graduate) during a regular semester or ten semester hours during a summer session.
+- Student may not carry more than 15 semester hours (both undergraduate and graduate) during a regular semester or ten semester hours during a summer session.
 This shall include all baccalaureate requirements and no more than six semester hours of graduate credit for a semester or four for a summer session.

 Admission to a Masters Degree Program

-An applicant may be admitted to regular status as a graduate student if the applicant (1) holds a Bachelors degree from a regionally accredited institution with a minimum grade point average of 2.50 on all undergraduate work attempted or 2.75 on the final 60 hours of undergraduate work pursued, (2) has attained the minimum combined GPA/GRE or GPA/GMAT score required for his or her degree program, (3) holds a valid non temporary teacher’s certificate (if applying in Education) issued by the State Department of Education of Louisiana or by another state (not required for curriculum preparing psychological counselors) and (4) is not applying as a Transient or undergraduate senior student.
+An applicant may be admitted to regular status as a graduate student if the applicant (1) holds a Bachelors degree from a regionally accredited institution with a minimum grade point average of 2.50 on all undergraduate work attempted or 2.75 on the final 60 hours of undergraduate work pursued, (2) has attained the minimum combined GPA/GRE or GPA/GMAT score required for his or her degree program, or is eligible for a waiver, (3) is not applying as a Transient or undergraduate senior student.